dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

 >>> from dwave.system import DWaveSampler, EmbeddingComposite
 >>> sampler = EmbeddingComposite(DWaveSampler())

 Because the sampled solution is probabilistic, returned solutions may differ between runs.
-Typically, when submitting a problem to the system, we ask for many samples, not just one.
-This way, we see multiple “best” answers and reduce the probability of settling on a suboptimal answer.
-Below, we ask for 5000 samples.
+Typically, when submitting a problem to the system, you ask for many samples, not just one.
+This way, you see multiple “best” answers and reduce the probability of settling on a suboptimal answer.
+Below, ask for 5000 samples.

 >>> Q = {('x', 'x'): -1, ('x', 'z'): 2, ('z', 'x'): 0, ('z', 'z'): -1}
 >>> sampleset = sampler.sample_qubo(Q, num_reads=5000)